charmbracelet/wish/README.md

 ## Client Example

 ```
-$ ssh host echo this is my wish
+$ ssh -p 5555 host echo this is my wish

 this is my wish
 ```